mcw-anesthesiology/freed-lab-site/src/data/projects/sphingolipids-microvascular-function.md

   - src: sphingolipid-schematic.png
     alt: ""
 lead: |
-  Knowledge of how this pathway can be maniuplated my lead to novel therapies for treatment and prevention of cardiovascular disease
+  Knowledge of how this pathway can be maniuplated may lead to novel therapies for treatment and prevention of cardiovascular disease
 ---